Exploring game development for beginners isn’t just fun – it’s also a great way to learn skills in coding!

 Choosing a Game Engine

-Coding games and learning how to become a coder can be a difficult journey.
+Coding games for beginners and learning how to become a coder can be a difficult journey.
 What can make it a lot easier though, is to use a game engine.
 A game engine gives you the basic foundations such as rendering, physics, inputs, etc, so you can jump straight into coding all the good stuff.

-Many people want to code their own game engine from scratch at some point, although for a beginner, I do not recommend that.
+Many people want to code their own game engine from scratch at some point, although for game development for beginners, I do not recommend that.
 Creating the engine, in many cases, can take longer than the actual game – and it’s a very difficult and tedious process even for professionals who’ve made computer programming their life.
 Using an already established engine developed by computer programmers can help make your development process a lot shorter and create a much more polished final product.
 Plus, it allows you to focus on the foundations as you explore what computer programming has to offer in case you pursue things like software development or web development.

 - One of the most popular game engines out there for beginners, Unity gives you tools to create pretty much whatever type of game you want.
 3D, 2D, VR, AR, multiplayer, etc.